 What are instances of class A made of?

 Some typical substances are solid-state matter, logical arrangements of symbols, behaviour of things in time, people in their capacity to act intentionally.
 For instances of many classes, the form is characteristic.
 In these cases, the substance must be one that supports a persistent form, such as solid-state matter.
-In other cases, the substance may be one that supports the behaviour characteristic for the instances of a class without being carrier of a persistent form, such as “communicating”.
+In other cases, the substance may be one that supports the behaviour characteristic for the instances of a class without being a carrier of a persistent form, such as “communicating”.
 Typically, the substance is the same or a refinement of that of the superclass.
 For instance, the substance of a living organism is a refinement of that of a physical object, a digital object is a refinement of a logical arrangement of symbols.
 The scope note may refer to an intuitive or common sense understanding of the substance of a well-known and understood category of things, such as that of a human being for class E21 Person.
 Understanding the substance is necessary for providing identity criteria (see item C below).

 Traits and Potential: